awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales.md

 ![First Cell](./images/videogames-first-cell.png)

-8. **Training Job**:  The next few steps will be performed outside the notebook, but leave the notebook open for now becaause you'll be returning to it later.
+8. **Training Job**:  The next few steps will be performed outside the notebook, but leave the notebook open for now because you'll be returning to it later.
 Now that we have our data in S3, we can begin training a model.
 We'll use SageMaker's built-in version of the XGBoost algorithm, and the AWS CLI to run the training job.
 XGBoost has many tunable hyperparameters.
 Some of these hyperparameters are listed below; initially we'll only use a few of them.
 Many of the hyperparameters are used to prevent overfitting, which prevents a model from generalizing to new observations.

 - `max_depth`: Maximum depth of a tree.
 As a cautionary note, a value too small could underfit the data, while increasing it will make the model more complex and thus more likely to overfit the data (in other words, the classic bias-variance tradeoff).
 - `eta`: Step size shrinkage used in updates to prevent overfitting.